-And there is evidence that our government's actions are having a real impact and our economy is starting to benefit from our plan.
-For example, since June, 26,500 new jobs have been created in Ontario.
+There is evidence that our government's actions are having a real impact and our economy is starting to benefit from our plan.

 The Federal Economic Development Agency for Southern Ontario, or FedDev Ontario as we like to call it, was created to provide the tools and resources that communities and businesses need to diversify and become more competitive.

-Over the last few months, we have announced more than $300 million in funding to help develop and support economic development programs that will build on the strengths of our communities and create an environment where our people and businesses can thrive.
+Over the last few months, we have taken action to develop and deliver economic development programs that will build on the strengths of our communities and create an environment where our people and businesses can thrive.

 The SODP is FedDev Ontario's key funding program that supports productivity, innovation, commercialization, community economic development and diversification in Southern Ontario.

-This funding included a $15-million top-up for the first intake of SODP, bringing the total of funding available for projects under this intake to $55 million.
+I am also announcing that we will invest an additional $15 million for the first intake of the Southern Ontario Development Program, which brings the total of funding available for projects under this intake to $55 million.

-This program has a solid track record, and through this exciting new partnership, we can build on existing knowledge and capacity in order to create jobs in Southern Ontario.
+This program has a proven track record, and through this exciting new partnership, we can extend the life of this successful initiative to increase productivity and create jobs in the manufacturing sector across Ontario.

-We understand the importance of supporting small and medium businesses, manufacturers, communities and non-profit organizations and the critical role they play in our economy.
+We understand the importance of supporting SMEs, manufacturers, communities and non-profit organizations and the critical role they play in our economy.

 I look forward to working with many of you as we continue to support people, communities and businesses in this region and pave the way for long-term growth and position Southern Ontario as a future economic leader.